henrywebster/twimbot-poster/README.md

 make run
 ```

-A successful execution with return the Twitter status ID:
+A successful execution will return the Twitter status ID:

 ```
 $ make run